Steve Maneri: Kansas City Chiefs

 On September 5, he was claimed off waivers by the Kansas City Chiefs.
 During the 2012 offseason, his position was changed to Tight End.

 Chicago Bears

 On March 21, 2013, Maneri signed a two-year deal with the Chicago Bears.
 On October 21, the Bears released Maneri to make room for Jordan Palmer after Jay Cutler's injury.

 Tampa Bay Buccaneers

 Maneri signed with the Tampa Bay Buccaneers on February 14, 2014.
 He was released by the Buccaneers on May 12, 2014.

-Second stint with Patriots
+New England Patriots (second stint)

 Maneri re-signed with the New England Patriots on August 10, 2014.
 He was released on August 30 during final cuts.

 On December 17, 2014, the Patriots announced that they re-signed Maneri to the 53-man roster.

 On January 17, 2015, the Patriots waived him.

 New York Jets

 Maneri was signed by the New York Jets on June 15, 2015 after Zach Sudfeld suffered an anterior cruciate ligament injury in minicamp.